-We and Bristol-Myers Squibb have agreed to co-develop XL184, which may include a backup program for XL184.
+We and Bristol-Myers Squibb have agreed to co-develop XL184, and potentially a backup program for XL184.
 The companies will share worldwide (except for Japan) development costs for XL184.
 We are responsible for 35% of such costs and Bristol-Myers Squibb is responsible for 65% of such costs, except that we are responsible for funding the initial \$100.0 million of combined costs and have the option to defer payments for development costs above certain thresholds.
 In return, we will share 50% of the commercial profits and losses (including pre-launch commercialization expenses) in the United States and have the option to co-promote XL184 in the United States.
+Bristol-Myers Squibb is responsible for all costs intended to support regulatory approval in Japan.
 We have the right to defer payment for certain early commercialization and other related costs above certain thresholds.
 We are eligible to receive sales performance milestones of up to \$150.0 million and double-digit royalties on sales on XL184 outside the United States.
 The clinical development of XL184 is directed by a joint committee.
-It is anticipated that we will conduct certain clinical development activities for XL184.
+It is anticipated that we will continue to conduct certain clinical development activities for XL184.
 We may opt out of the co-development for XL184, in which case we would instead be eligible to receive development and regulatory milestones of up to \$295.0 million, double-digit royalties on XL184 product sales worldwide and sales performance milestones.
 Our co-development and co-promotion rights may be terminated in the event that we have "cash reserves" below \$80.0 million and we are unable to increase such cash reserves to \$80.0 million or more within 90 days, in which case we would receive development and regulatory milestones, sales milestones and double-digit royalties, instead of sharing product profits on XL184 in the United States.
-For purposes of the agreement, "cash reserves" includes our total cash, cash equivalents and investments (excluding any restricted cash), plus the amount then available for borrowing by us under the Facility Agreement dated June 4, 2008 among us and the Deerfield Entities, as the same may be amended from time to time (which will remain available until December 2009), and any other similar financing arrangements.
+For purposes of the agreement, "cash reserves" includes our total cash, cash equivalents and investments (excluding any restricted cash), plus the amount then available for borrowing by us under certain financing arrangements.
 Our co-promotion rights on XL184 in the United States, and possibly our right to share product profits on XL184, may be terminated in the event we undergo certain change of control transactions.
 Bristol-Myers Squibb may, upon certain prior notice to us, terminate the agreement as to products containing XL184 or XL281.
 In the event of such termination election, Bristol-Myers Squibb's license relating to such product would terminate and revert to us, and we would receive, subject to certain terms and conditions, licenses from Bristol-Myers Squibb to research, develop and commercialize such products.